 The built-in logs generated by Kubernetes can be broadly classified into four different categories: application logs, cluster logs, event logs, and audit logs.

 The different types of logs are stored differently, and the way you access them varies significantly depending on what Kubernetes distribution you’re using.
-A third-party tool, like ContainIQ, can collect these logs and organize them in one place, making it easier to utilize the logs for their intended purpose.
+A third-party tool can collect these logs and organize them in one place, making it easier to utilize the logs for their intended purpose.

 Built-in Logging Options

 The different categories of logs in Kubernetes are as follow:

 You’ll want to know what’s happening to your specific applications.
 Application logging is crucial for processes like debugging or monitoring activity across clusters.
 Luckily, the majority of today’s applications do include some sort of logging functionality, which really helps out developers and administrators alike.

 Container engines support continuous logging.
 These logs are written to streams, which automatically transport data from source to repository.
 Standard output and standard error are the most common and simplest streams available for applications.

 However, no system is perfect.
 Native logging lifecycles are tied to nodes, pods, and containers.
 Should these terminate, fail, or get deleted, those logs are possibly lost forever.
 This isn’t ideal, as it puts an unpredictable expiration date on all log files contained within.
 You might very well miss opportunities to debug or conduct a thorough investigation into crippling issues.

 Cluster-based logging is a solution to this and can provide an answer to this problem, as the status fate of those logs is independent of the components they’re tied to.
 You have to supply your own backend to make this possible; Kubernetes does not provide a default or a baked-in storage solution.